The Bay (film)

-The Bay is a 2012 American mockumentary horror film directed by Barry Levinson and written by Michael Wallach.
+The Bay is a 2012 American found footage horror film directed by Barry Levinson and written by Michael Wallach, based on an original story created by the duo.
 It stars Kether Donohue, Nansi Aluka, Christopher Denham, Frank Deal, and Kristen Connolly and premiered at the 2012 Toronto International Film Festival.
 It was released in theaters on November 2, 2012.
+To date, it is Levinson's only horror film.

 Plot

-The opening text explains the footage shown in the film was confiscated by the U.S. government until an anonymous source leaked it for the entire world to see.
+The opening text explains that the footage shown was confiscated by the U.S. government until an anonymous source leaked it for the entire world to see.

 Claridge, a town located on Maryland's Eastern Shore, thrives on its water supply.
-However, the nearby chicken farm has come under fire for polluting the Chesapeake Bay due to the dumping of chicken excrement and other toxins into the water.
+Consequently, the nearby chicken farm has come under fire for polluting the Chesapeake Bay by dumping chicken excrement and other toxins into the water.
 As rookie reporter Donna Thompson covers a local Fourth of July celebration, dozens of citizens fall violently ill and exhibit severe lesions.
-Dr. Jack Abrams, the head of the Atlantic Hospital, is overwhelmed with patients and contacts the Centers for Disease Control, who initially believe the issue to be caused by a viral outbreak.
+Overwhelmed with patients, Dr. Jack Abrams, the head of the Atlantic Hospital, contacts the CDC, who initially believe the issue to be caused by a viral outbreak.
 The town descends into chaos as people begin dying en masse within hours.
 Several citizens, including a teenager named Jennifer, use FaceTime to report bizarre symptoms, including the feeling of bugs in their bodies.

-Months beforehand, two oceanographers discovered high toxicity levels in the bay.
-After encountering multiple eviscerated fish eaten from the inside out, they realized that the true culprit was massive, mutated tongue-eating lice.
-The isopods have evolved to affect humans due to the high volume of chicken excrement dumped into the bay, the chickens having been fed steroids to promote rapid growth.
-Because of this, the isopods proliferate at a massive rate, killing off millions of fish and causing 40% of the bay to become lifeless.
-The lesions are the result of the isopods eating their hosts from the inside out.
+A few months ago, two oceanographers discovered high toxicity levels in the bay.
+After encountering multiple fish eaten from the inside out, they realized that the true culprit was massive, mutated tongue-eating lice.
+The bay water was polluted by massive amounts of excrement, which came from chickens fed steroids for rapid growth.
+Because of this, the isopods proliferate tremendously, killing off millions of fish and causing 40% of the bay to become lifeless.
+The lesions result from the isopods eating their hosts from the inside out.
 The oceanographers attempted to alert city authorities, but the mayor, John Stockman, ignored the warnings.
-The oceanographers were eventually killed by a swarm of fully-grown isopods, and their bodies are discovered shortly before the film's events.
+A swarm of fully-grown isopods eventually killed the oceanographers, and their bodies were later discovered.

-The Talmet family sail to Claridge, unaware of the danger as the town has been forcibly quarantined and local law enforcement has shut down cell towers.
-Unbeknownst to the family, wife Stephanie's parents have been affected by the isopods.
-Meanwhile, two deputies, Jimson and Paul answer a call concerning someone screaming in pain; in a digitally enhanced audio recording, Jimson encounters an infected family begging to be killed.
+The Talmet family, consisting of Alex, Stephanie, and their infant son Andrew, sail to Claridge, unaware of the danger as the town has been forcibly quarantined and local law enforcement has shut down cell towers.
+The isopods have also infected Stephanie's parents.
+Two deputies, Jimson and Paul, answer a call concerning someone screaming in pain; in a digitally enhanced audio recording, Jimson encounters an infected family begging to be killed.
 Having gone insane from seeing what has happened, he euthanizes them and subsequently murders Paul after one of the isopods bites him.
 After being confronted by Stockman and Sheriff Lee Roberts, the lesion-covered Jimson kills Roberts and himself.
-Stockman attempts to flee in Roberts' police car, only to be killed in a car accident.
+Stockman attempts to flee in Roberts' police car, only to be killed in a collision.